 Cadets WA Service Awards

-The Department of Local Government and Communities acknowledeges the service of adult instructors in the Cadets WA program through the Cadets WA Service Awards.
+The Department of Communities acknowledges the service of adult instructors in the Cadets WA program through the Cadets WA Service Awards.

 Please use the Application Form to make a request for the consideration of an award.